wso2-attic/ballerina-integrator/README.md

 # Message Construction Patterns

-Message construction patterns describes the creation of message content that travel across the messaging system.Java Message Service (JMS) is used to send messages between two or more clients.
+Message construction patterns describe the creation of message content that travel across messaging systems.It involves the architectural patterns of various constructs, functions, and activities involved in creating and transforming a message between applications.

+Java Message Service (JMS) is used to send messages between two or more clients.
 JMS supports two models: point-to-point model and publish/subscribe model.
 A JMS synchronous invocation takes place when a JMS producer receives a response to a JMS request produced by it when invoked.

 This is a simple example of how to use messaging, implemented in JMS.
 It shows how to implement Request-Reply, where a requestor application sends a request, a replier application receives the request and returns a reply, and the requestor receives the reply.

 > This guide walks you through the process of using Ballerina to message construction with JMS queues using a message broker.